hydrusbeta/hay_say_ui/Readme.md

 Launch Hay Say and click on the "Manage Models" button at the top of the screen.
 ![Screenshot of Hay Say showing the "Manage Models" button in the toolbar](documentation%20images/ManageModelsInToolbar.png)

-This will open a screen where you can delete characters from different architectures.
+This will open a screen where you can delete characters.

 #### Method 2: Deleting architectures
 By default, Hay Say downloads all supported AI architectures.
 This currently includes Controllable TalkNet, so-vits-svc 3.0, so-vits-svc 4.0, so-vits-svc 5.0, and RVC.
-Each of those take about 10GB of disk space.
-It is possible to delete architectures to save space.
-First, you must disable the architecture so that Hay Say does not automatically re-download it.
+Each of those take about 10GB.
+If you want to reclaim some disk space by deleting undesired architectures, you must first disable the architecture so that Hay Say does not automatically re-download it.
 Open the docker-compose.yaml file and look for sections named like architectureName_server.
 For example, here is the section that defines the so-vits-svc 3.0 server:
 ```yaml
   # This container provides a web service interface to so-vits-svc 3.0.
   so_vits_svc_3_server: